Home > Winter

 Easy installs took 15 minutes or less, from the unboxing to having the rack fully mounted — including the assembly.
 Now, that’s pretty good.
 A moderately challenging installation lasted anywhere between 15 and 30 minutes.
 Difficult installs were 30 minutes or more.
 Ouch.

-While some installations took more elbow grease, all the racks in our guide can be assembled and installed at home without the help of a professional.
+While some installations required more elbow grease, all the racks in our guide can be assembled and installed at home without the help of a professional.
 Just make sure to read the instructions thoroughly before you start and follow each step.
-Also, install your ski rack before it starts snowing, or do it in a garage to avoid making your install harder.
+Also, install your ski rack before it starts snowing or do it in a garage to avoid making your installation harder.

 exterior hinge on the arm of a roof rack